jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* Vote was approved to change membership fees.
+* Jason to do new Organisation Membership Logo, as only one tier of Membership is available now.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================